 The largest are of primary forest in the park stretches from the highest point of Gunung Honje Range to the south coast.
 On the Ujungkulon peninsula, roughly a third is primary forest.
 It covers most of the Gunung Payung Range with narrow band crossing eastward to a large oval-shaped tract in the central Talanca Plateau.
 Peucang Island also has a fine, although unusually spacious example while on Panaitan Island it is isolated to the slopes of Gunung Raksa.

+The tallest of the trees in Ujungkulon’s forest include the fan palm gebang, the bengang and the salam which can grow beyond the high canopy species to heights of 40 meters.
 Just beneath them the large trees such as bayur, gadog and in the Gunung Honje region the putat, all of which may grow to 35 meters with under-stories at 20 to 30 meters beneath the closed canopy.
 Of these trees, the salam, bayur and putat are the ones which have the largest plank buttresses flowing from their trunks to the soil.

 The young secondary forest lies between the primary forest and the coast, occupying most of the Ujungkulon Peninsula, Panaitan Island and the lower slopes of the Gunung Honje Range.
 The density of vegetation can make this type of forest impenetrable and jungle-like in places.